In your organisation:

-- Are daily or weekly plans and schedules ever changed after being issued?
+- Are daily or weekly plans and schedules constantly changed?

-- Is the prime focus of LEAN eliminating waste?
+- Is the prime focus of LEAN eliminating waste rather than improving flow?

 - Is the accuracy of demand forecasting ever an issue?

-- Would “fire fighting” be an appropriate term to describe the way things are, at times, done?
+- Would “fire fighting” be the term best used to describe the way issues are resolved?

 if so, then read on!

-“Breaking Through to Flow” explains how lean thinking and essential tools, such as levelled production apply in all types of industry sector.
+“Breaking Through to Flow” explains how Lean Thinking and essential tools, such as levelled production, apply in all types of industry sectors.

-The workshop uses analogies and examples from a variety of industries to show how their traditional production systems create waste and how lean eliminates the waste to improve responsiveness, flexibility, productivity, and profitability.
+The workshop uses examples from a variety of industries to show how their traditional production systems create waste and how lean eliminates the waste to improve responsiveness, flexibility, productivity, and profitability.

 You will learn why and how lean production’s fundamental logic really does apply to all industries and how it differs from existing supply chain logic.
 Learn how to begin adapting lean thinking by using the concept of levelled production to smooth the type and quantity of production over a fixed period.
-This enables production to more efficiently meet customer demands while minimizing inventories, capital costs, manpower, and production lead time.
+This enables production to more efficiently meet customer demands while minimising inventory, capital costs, labour, and production lead time.

-In a case study example, you will apply a tool called “The Glenday Sieve” to make the transition to a lean production system with current plant and equipment limitations.
-You will also learn: –
+You will learn hands-on with a case study example, applying a tool called “The Glenday Sieve” to make the transition to a lean production system with current plant and equipment limitations.
+You will also learn:

 - The flawed logic behind traditional production systems, the alternative lean logic and why it is better